Hawaii Security Camera Laws: Residential and Business Surveillance Rules

 Many modern security cameras include audio recording capability.
 This adds an additional layer of legal complexity in Hawaii:

-In public areas and common spaces, audio recording follows the one-party consent rule under HRS 803-42.
+In public areas and common spaces, audio recording follows the one-party consent rule under HRS 803-42, as confirmed by the Hawaii Supreme Court in State v.
+Okubo, 67 Haw.
+197, 682 P.2d 79 (1984).
 If you are a participant in a conversation captured by your security camera, one-party consent is satisfied.
-However, audio that captures conversations of passersby or visitors that you are not part of may raise eavesdropping concerns.
+However, audio that captures conversations of passersby or visitors that you are not part of may raise concerns under HRS 803-42.

 In private places, audio recording requires the consent of all persons entitled to privacy under HRS 711-1111.